pipelinelabo/datalaiq-wiki/tuning/tuning.md

 sysctl -w vm.max_map_count=300000
 ```

-## Tuning options for Gravwell ingesters
+## Tuning options for DatalaiQ ingesters

-Like indexers, Gravwell ingesters are optimized to perform well on a wide variety of systems and networks.
-However, remote nodes that may be running ingesters, slow or unreliable network connections, and other distributed system artifacts can greatly impact the performance of the Gravwell ingest dataflow.
-A number of global and ingester specific configuration parameters are available to fine tune Gravwell ingesters to run best in the environment they are deployed in.
+Like indexers, DatalaiQ ingesters are optimized to perform well on a wide variety of systems and networks.
+However, remote nodes that may be running ingesters, slow or unreliable network connections, and other distributed system artifacts can greatly impact the performance of the DatalaiQ ingest dataflow.
+A number of global and ingester specific configuration parameters are available to fine tune DatalaiQ ingesters to run best in the environment they are deployed in.

 ### Caching

 Each ingester can be configured with a local cache for ingested data.
 When enabled, ingesters can cache locally when they cannot forward entries to indexers.
-The ingest cache can help ensure you don't lose data when links go down or if you need to take a Gravwell cluster offline momentarily.
+The ingest cache can help ensure you don't lose data when links go down or if you need to take a DatalaiQ cluster offline momentarily.
 Additionally, the cache can be configured to always be enabled, allowing it to "absorb" bursts of activity that momentarily exceed the available network throughput to the indexer.

 The cache is configured with four flags: